sam-lapointe/Hybrid-Windows-Infrastructure/README.md

-# Hybrid-Windows-Infrastructure
+# Windows Terraform Ansible
-Project to apply what I learned while preparing for the AZ-800 certification (Administering Windows Server Hybrid Core Infrastructure).
+Project to apply what I learned while preparing for the AZ-800 certification (Administering Windows Server Hybrid Core Infrastructure) and practice with Terraform and Ansible.

 ## Setting up Terraform backend in Azure